Surgically Remove Fat Cells in Austin, TX

 - 4.9-star average rating over hundreds of reviews for reconstructive and cosmetic surgery.

 Most liposuction procedures begin with the introduction of a tumescent fluid beneath the skin.
 Infiltrating the surgical area with an anesthetic and a vasoconstrictor prevents discomfort and reduces bleeding.
-Dr. Fisher then inserts a cannula through a tiny incision and moves it back and forth gently.
+Your surgeon then inserts a cannula through a tiny incision and moves it back and forth gently.
 This movement, along with the selected technology, loosens fatty deposits so they can be immediately suctioned.

 Two liposuction techniques are available in our office, power-assisted liposuction (PAL) and VASER liposuction.
 The power-assisted cannula vibrates at its tip, accelerating the breakdown of fat cells.
 VASER liposuction loosens fat using controlled ultrasound energy.
 Each facilitates a gentle fat-removal process and smooth, beautiful results.